Varathane vs Minwax — Which is the Best for Your Project?

 Minwax Polycrylic

 Also, its texture is thicker which makes it easier to apply with minimum spatting and dripping.
-You can choose from 48 colors of Minwax performance series like golden oak, red mahogany, birchbark, and grey elm among others.
+You can choose from 48 colors from the Minwax performance series, spanning from golden oak, red mahogany, birchbark, and grey elm among others.

 Pros and Cons of Minwax